abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Reflexivity](reflexivity.svg)

-So it's official - preoders are categories (sounds kinda obvious, especially after we also saw that orders can be reduced to sets and functions (the inclusion order) and sets and functions form a category at their own right).
+So it's official - preorders are categories (sounds kinda obvious, especially after we also saw that orders can be reduced to sets and functions using (through the inclusion order) and sets and functions form a category at their own right).

 And since partial orders and total orders are preorders too (as they obey those two laws), they are categories as well.

 Starting to compare the categories of preorders, and partial and linear orders to other categories, like the (quintessential) category of sets, immediately sets them apart.
 In other categories there can be *many different morphisms (arrows)* between two objects and in orders can have *at most one morphism*.
 That is, for two objects **a** **b** we either we have **a ≤ b** or we do not.

 ![Orders compared to other categories](arrows_one_arrow.svg)

-That is in the contrast with the category of sets where there are potentially inifinite amount of functions from, say, the set of integers and the set of boolean values, as well as a lot of functions that go the other way around, and the existence of either of these functions does not imply that one set is "bigger" than the other one.
+That is in the contrast with the category of sets where there are potentially infinite amount of functions from, say, the set of integers and the set of boolean values, as well as a lot of functions that go the other way around, and the existence of either of these functions does not imply that one set is "bigger" than the other one.

 ![Orders compared to other categories](order_category.svg)